The Ketogenic Diet

 A keto diet seeks to induce the liver to produce “ketones”, a byproduct when the body uses fat as an energy supply because carbohydrate intake is low.
 This is achieved by dramatically cutting out foods with both simple and complex carbohydrates while increasing the consumption of foods that are high in fat.
 When the body achieves this state, it’s called “ketosis”, which is a natural process that occurs in the body when food intake is low.
 Think about it as forcing your body into a state where it naturally burns fat for energy.

 The body primarily relies on carbohydrates for fuel, and cutting carbs forces your body to look for other energy sources.
 By removing carbs from our diet and increasing our fat intake, we can push our body into the ketogenic state.

 Pros Of The Keto Diet

-There are a number of good things about the keto diet.
+There are several good things about the keto diet.
 Primarily, it can help most people lose weight fairly quickly.
-Both formal studies and informal anecdotes suggest that by upping the fat consumption and cutting nearly all carbs causes the body to metabolize energy very quickly.
+Both formal studies and informal anecdotes suggest that upping fat consumption and cutting nearly all carbs causes the body to metabolize energy very quickly.